sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 [UK](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles),
 [France](https://sill.etalab.gouv.fr/fr/software) (in French only), [Italy](https://docs.italia.it/italia/developers-italia/gl-acquisition-and-reuse-software-for-pa-docs/en/stabile/index.html),
-[USA](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2016/m_16_21.pdf), etc.) have adopted policies, directives or guidance on open standards and OSS.
+USA (404 <!--- www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2016/m_16_21.pdf --->), etc.) have adopted policies, directives or guidance on open standards and OSS.

 This strategy, its governing principles and its Action Plan will help build and deliver IT solutions and services, that leverage the innovative and collaborative power of open standards, OSS and working in the open.
 It will make ESDC and the GC part of the OSS community, an agile contributor and active participant by co-developing with other Canadian public administrations and encouraging the sharing and reuse of our solutions, knowledge and expertise.